cysouw/diathesis/text/c03_prepositions.md

 ### Cause *durch* and *von*

 The preposition *durch*, roughly meaning 'through' in its spatial meaning \Next[a], has a widespread adverbial usage describing a cause \Next[b].
-In this adverbial (non-governed) usage it is possible to use the paraphrase *dadurch, dass* \Next[c].
+In this non-governed adverbial usage it is possible to use the paraphrase *dadurch, dass* \Next[c].
 Together with purposive *für* from the previous section, this is a second exception to the claim that this *da-* paraphrase is an indication of governed usage.

 \ex.
  \a.
 Ich laufe durch den Regen.